bbarman4u/azure-boards-automate-state-transitions/README.md

 3. Deploy the project so that it is available from the Azure DevOps instance.
 Be sure to check if DotNetCore 3 is available (either by using the Azure WebApp Extension, or by deploying it with the package (see [blog on self-contained](https://timheuer.com/blog/archive/2019/10/03/deploy-aspnet-core-applications-using-self-contained-dotnet-core.aspx) ))

+* Note -  Deploy the project as Azure Web App with runtime stack ".NET Core 3.1 LTS" so that it is available from the Azure DevOps instance.
+    - Once your website is deployed, check that your website is running at https://<your_website>.azurewebsites.net/health

 4. Create a new web hook for the child work item types.
 In this example we are just setting up web hooks for when Task work items are updated.
 The web hook should send when the state field is changed.

    ![](./media/web-hooks-1.png)

-Populate the URL Field with the url from the deployed instance carried out in previous step along with /api/receiver/webhook/workitem/update appened.
+* Note - Populate the URL Field with the url from the deployed instance carried out in previous step along with /api/receiver/webhook/workitem/update appened.
+    - Resource details to send: All
+    - Messages to send: All
+    - Detailed messages to send: All

 ![](./media/web-hooks-2.png)